DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/lectures/week-6/sdff-chapter-3/_index.md

 ---

-Domestic Spaces
+### Domestic Spaces

-- clocks;
-- dripping taps;
-- gushing pipes;
-- washing machines;
-- dishwashers;
-- fridges;
-- extractor fans;
-- air conditioners;
+- **Appliances** - Humming of refrigerators, washing machines, microwaves, etc. Creates an ambient drone.
+- **Plumbing** - Dripping taps, rumbling pipes, running water.
+- **Ventilation** - Whir of fans and air conditioning units.
+A constant background presence.
+- **Household  activities** - Sounds of cooking, cleaning, doing dishes, shuffling papers.
+Reflects daily routines.

 ---

-- boilers;
-- heaters;
-- buzzing lights;
-- TV and radio;
-- insects;
-- rodents.
+- **Media devices** - TV, radios, computers, phones.
+Ties spaces to entertainment and information.
+- **Footsteps** - Creaks, shuffles, pacing.
+Shows lives unfolding.
+- **Voices** - Conversations, singing, laughter.
+Humanizes the home environment.
+- **Doors/Cupboards** - Opening, closing, knocking.
+Punctuates actions and new scenes.
+- **Outside world** - Traffic, sirens, school bells, lawnmowers.
+Links interior to neighborhood.

+---

+- **Pets** - Barking, meowing, scurrying.
+Adds life and personality.
+- **Settling** - Creaks and cracks of the building itself.
+Gives a sense of the physical space.

 {{% note %}}
-a sound designer can reflect the inner life of a subject through the sounds of their home.
-What kind of objects and technology have they chosen to fill their rooms with?
-Which radio station do they listen to, what TV do they watch?
-Does their space seem cold and reflective, or do soft furnishings and absorbent walls create a warmer feel?
-Whilst our work always plays off the picture to some extent, there is much opportunity for imagining off-screen elements, and for taking creative licence with what we see.
+A sound designer can reflect the inner life of a subject through the sounds of their home in the following ways:

+- Objects and technology: The types of objects and technology that a person chooses to fill their home with can reveal a lot about their personality and interests.
+For example, a person with a lot of musical instruments or books might be creative and introspective, while a person with a lot of sports equipment or video games might be more outgoing and active.
+- Radio and TV: The radio station that a person listens to and the TV shows that they watch can also reveal a lot about their personality and interests.
+For example, a person who listens to classical music and watches documentaries might be more intellectual and cultured, while a person who listens to pop music and watches reality TV might be more down-to-earth and fun-loving.
+- Ambience: The overall ambience of a home can also reflect the inner life of its subject.
+For example, a cold and reflective space might suggest that the subject is withdrawn and introverted, while a warmer and more inviting space might suggest that the subject is open and extroverted.

+Sound designers can use all of these elements to create a soundscape that reflects the inner life of a subject.
+For example, they might use harsh, metallic sounds to represent a character who is angry and aggressive, or soft, soothing sounds to represent a character who is calm and peaceful.

-Should the outside world break into the room with the character or not?
+**Should the outside world break into the room with the character or not?**
 {{%/ note %}}

 ---

+## World coming in

-<iframe width="560" height="315" src="https://www.youtube.com/embed/YYbagkc3vWM?start=4125" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LvtFcK8BaY8?si=XipUJ9r-tV7IxcyK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 {{% note %}}
-We can also hear this idea at work in Barton Fink, where the eponymous character, stuck in the hell of writer’s block, is haunted by a mosquito.
-Each time the door of his hotel room closes, we get the sense of air being sucked out of the room, leaving him in the creative vacuum, alone with his flying foe.
+For example, in the film "Taxi Driver," the sound of the city outside Travis Bickle's cab reflects his inner turmoil.
+The noise and chaos of the city represent the violence and alienation that he feels.
+{{%/ note %}}

+---

+## World kept out

+<iframe width="560" height="315" src="https://www.youtube.com/embed/QRTGVvQosWk?si=IevYggNDBd-Di-3v" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+{{% note %}}
+In other cases, it might make sense to keep the outside world out of the room with the character.
+This could be done to create a sense of isolation and claustrophobia, or to show how the character is shutting out the outside world.

+* Jack Torrance is in the Overlook Hotel's Gold Room, typing on his typewriter.
+* He is completely focused on his work and oblivious to the world around him.
+* The sound of the typewriter is all that can be heard.
+* The camera pulls back to reveal the rest of the Gold Room, which is large, empty, and silent.
+* The camera pans across the room, showing the empty chairs and tables.
+* The camera returns to Jack's face, who is still completely focused on his work.
+* The sound of the typewriter fades out, and the scene ends in silence.

+This scene is effective because it creates a sense of isolation and claustrophobia.
+The viewer feels trapped in the Gold Room with Jack, and they are just as unaware of the outside world as he is.
+The silence is also very effective, as it highlights the tension and suspense of the scene.
+The scene also reflects Jack's inner state of mind, as he is completely obsessed with his work and has shut out the rest of the world.
 {{%/ note %}}

 ---